 Wach the video on YouTube:

+Developing New StrategiesMcCormick emphasized the central role UCSF researchers play in cancer research.
+He noted the strong UCSF participation last month at the annual meeting of the American Association of Cancer Research (AACR) -- the nation’s most prominent professional organization for researchers who aim to better understand cancers -- and the potential vulnerabilities of tumors that might be exploited in developing new treatment strategies.
+McCormick touched on clinical strategies that are being explored at UCSF, including combination treatment to overcome drug resistance; emerging therapies aimed at stimulating the immune system to attack tumors; and the use of small interfering RNA (siRNA) molecules as drugs to stop the activation of genes that tumors rely on.
 Wells noted that most drugs used to fight cancers inhibit proteins needed by tumors.
 However, Wells’ latest strategy is to try instead to activate a protein.
 The target for activation is called caspase 3.
 Caspase 3 triggers a biochemical chain reaction leading to cellular suicide.
 Normal cells usually activate this suicide program for the greater good when they become abnormal and cannot repair themselves.
 Tumor cells shut down this suicide program.
 Wells aims to turn it back on, and already he has had success treating cells on the lab bench.

 Plenary speakers at the May 12 cancer symposium were, from left, James Wells, who heads the Small Molecule Discovery Center, UCSF Chancellor Susan Desmond-Hellmann and Frank McCormick, director of the UCSF Helen Diller Family Comprehensive Cancer Center.